odasatoshi/website/source/en/faq.rst

 - How to develop by Java with client library

- It is much convenient to use the skeleton project, which published at `GitHub <https://github.com/jubatus/jubatus-java-skelton>`（template for Eclipse project）, when developing Jubatus client with Java.
+ It is much convenient to use the skeleton project, which published at `GitHub <https://github.com/jubatus/jubatus-java-skelton>` (template for Eclipse project), when developing Jubatus client with Java.
  Please follow the instructions below to use the Java skeleton for your development.

  #.
 Start Eclipse, select [File]>[Import].